What is Stephen Jackson's Net Worth and Salary?

 In 2017, Jackson joined the Big3 basketball league and began playing alongside Chauncey Billups with the Killer 3s.
 Later, in 2021, he became the head coach of the team Trilogy, which he subsequently led to consecutive Big3 championships in 2021 and 2022.

 Jackson has gotten into some legal troubles over the years.
 Beyond his notorious involvement in the "Malice at the Palace" brawl in 2004, which led to a probation sentence, fine, and mandatory community service, Jackson was involved in an altercation at a strip club in Indianapolis in 2006 during which he fired several gunshots.
-For the incident, he was charged on a felony count of criminal recklessness and on misdemeanor counts of battery and disorderly conduct.
-Jackson ultimately received one year of probation, and was ordered to pay a $5,000 fine and perform community service.
+For the incident, he was charged with a felony count of criminal recklessness and misdemeanor counts of battery and disorderly conduct.
+Jackson ultimately received one year of probation and was ordered to pay a $5,000 fine and perform community service.

 Activism and Charity